PoyoPoak/JobAppBuilder/README.md

 # JobAppBuilder
 For customizing my resumes, cover letters, and more.
+Scrapped together, ain't pretty, but it works.
+Sometimes that's how it goes, just need something to do the job, doesn't have to be perfect.
+Engineering moments...